mattm/sql-style-guide/README.md

     email = "example@domain.com"
 ```

-If you do prefer double quotes, just make sure to be consistent and not switch between single and double quotes.
+If your SQL dialect supports double quoted strings and you prefer them, just make sure to be consistent and not switch between single and double quotes.

 ### Use `!=` over `<>`